kongali1720/kongali-security/README.md

 **Kongali Security** is developed under the **KONGALI1720** technology identity with a focus on:

-- Cybersecurity
+* Cybersecurity
-- Blockchain
+* Security Automation
-- Software Engineering
+* Blockchain Technology
-- Open Source
+* Software Engineering
-- Security Automation
+* Open Source
-- Research
+* Security Research

-The project is built with a long-term vision:
+The project is built around a long-term vision:

 > **Build useful technology.
 Share knowledge.
 Improve security.
 Contribute to open source.**